-There’s no single “right” way to learn ballet for beginners, but it’s always helpful to approach the barre with a basic understanding of its style and positions.
-No matter what genre your dance instructor teaches, the following fundamentals will always be on the curriculum.
-From Italy’s Cecchetti Method to the cross-genre techniques of contemporary American ballet, these basic positions keep dancers of every level in perfect form.
+With that said, many dancers will agree that it’s helpful to approach the barre with a basic understanding of its style and positions.
+No matter what genre your dance instructor teaches, the following fundamentals will always be a part of the curriculum.
+From Italy’s Cecchetti Method to the cross-genre techniques of contemporary American ballet, these beginner ballet positions keep dancers of every level in perfect form.

 Port de Bras Basics